AndreiShenets/AndreiShenets/structured-lists/README.md

 - Thought 3
 ```

 What if I need to describe pros and cons?
 We can use `+` plus and `-` minus signs.
 But wait!
 We already use `-`!
 Here came the thought that using minus for describing list items might be not a good idea.
 The solution is either use `*` as in markdown, use `.` as for `statement` or use ... `<nothing>`.
-Wait what?
+Wait, what?
 Remember, I mentioned in the beginning that I am a huge fan of Visual Thinking?
 Principles of Visual Thinking that are described in the article are Size, Proximity and Alignment.
 Let's use the ideas.

 ```
 * Thought 1